-Occasional travel - *This position requires moderate to frequent travel within the 50 states and territories of the United States.
+The incumbent performs a variety of tasks and responsibilities dealing with federal sentencing in general, and the federal sentencing guidelines, in particular.
+This position requires relocation to the Washington DC metro area, and requires moderate to frequent travel within the 50 states and territories of the United States.

 Applicants must have demonstrated work experience related to the mandatory requirements listed below and must address the qualification requirements in an attached cover letter or separate narrative statement.

 - Applicants must possess a law degree (JD) from a law school accredited by the American Bar Association and be a member in good standing of the bar of a state, territory, the District of Columbia, the Commonwealth of Puerto Rico, or a Federal court of general jurisdiction.